metablaster/WindowsFirewallRuleset/Rules/IPv4/README.md

 # IPv4 directory

-Root directory for all IPv4 rules
+Root directory for all IPv4 firewall rules